david-christiansen/epigram1/README.md

 # Installation Instructions

-Run `stack build` to compile.
-Further instructions forthcoming.
+Run `stack install` to compile and install the Epigram binary, then run the `epigram` script in the project root to launch XEmacs and Epigram.